-Detailed information about the pension plan's fiduciary net position is available in separately issued financial statements available at http://legis.wisconsin.gov/lab/ and reference report number 15-11.
+Detailed information about the pension plan's fiduciary net position is available in separately issued financial statements available at http://etf.wi.gov/publications/cafr.htm

-Note 9.
+Note 10.
 Other Post Employment Benefits:

 The District's post employment medical plan is a single-employer defined benefit healthcare plan administered by the District.
 The plan provides medical and dental insurance benefits to eligible retirees and their spouses.
 Eligible retirees are retired teachers and administrators that are at least age 55 with a minimum of 15 years of service (if hired after July 1, 2000; at least age 57 with a minimum of 20 years of service are required).
 The benefit to these eligible retirees is that the District makes the same medical and dental premium contributions as it made on behalf of the retiree until such time that they become Medicare-eligible.
 The authority to establish and amend benefit provisions is with the Board.
 There is no financial report issued by the plan.